FC Universitatea Cluj: Rivalries and friendships

 Universitatea have a rivalry with local city team CFR Cluj.
 The animosity between the teams is one of the oldest in Romanian football.
 The first incidents between fans of the two sides occurred in the 1920s.
 A particularly violent episode took place during a derby played in 1924, when the stadium had to be evacuated because of a large-scale fight between supporters.
 Universitatea won the match 2–1.
 Other episodes of this rivalry are: in 2005, upset by the fact that Universitatea lost a match against UTA Arad, "U" fans injured CFR players at the Sport Hotel in Cluj-Napoca; in 2008, following a derby, CFR won and obtained its first league title and Universitatea relegated in Liga II, but this match was preceded by a corruption scandal, because Steaua București's owner, Gigi Becali, offered "U" staff one million euros for defeating CFR.
+Accusations over that case resurfaced in February 2026, when the presidents of both clubs traded claims about suspicious refereeing in the decisive 2008 and 2012 matches.
+The derby has continued to draw wide attention in the following years, including in the Cupa României, with local authorities urging supporters to keep the rivalry peaceful.

-The second-most important rivalry is against FC Rapid București due serious clashes between fans in 2006, 2011, 2019.
+The second-most important rivalry is against UTA Arad due serious clashes between fans in 2006, 2011, 2019.

-Another rivalries are Steaua București, Farul Constanța, UTA Arad, FCSB, Petrolul Ploiești and SSU Politehnica Timișoara.
+Another rivalries are Steaua București, Farul Constanța, FC Rapid București, FCSB, Petrolul Ploiești and SSU Politehnica Timișoara.

-Universitatea's fans have a good friendship with Dinamo's fans, the main rivals of Steaua, FCSB and Rapid.
+Universitatea's fans have a good friendship with Dinamo's fans, the main rivals of FCSB and Rapid.
 Dinamo friendship started in the mid-1990s, both ultras groups being linked with the "mentality, fanaticism and nationalist side", although in the 1970s and 1980s, "U" supporters had friendships with other important clubs fans, like Politehnica Timișoara or Rapid București, these teams being the few that already had fan-groups.
+The ultras group Students ‘12 have a friend relation with Strassbourg Offender, the of supporters of the RC Strasbourg Alsace, known for his many violent actions.
+The group was dissolved by the government in September 2025.